-Pocket Money & Chores – It’s the second most popular question we get from parents, just behind ‘How much pocket money should I give?’, and understandably so, it can be a sensitive subject that stirs up mixed emotions.
-Every household has a different approach, and ultimately it’s down to what you feel is right and and what works for your family.
-The good news is there’s no wrong way to do it, but there are pitfalls you can avoid.
-So we thought we’d take a moment to explore the different options in a bit more detail, and help you make your own mind up.
+Pocket money and chores – it’s the second most popular question we get from parents, just behind ‘How much pocket money should I give?’.
+Every household has a different approach; ultimately it’s down to what works for your family.
+There’s no wrong way to do it, but there are pitfalls you can avoid.
+We’ve taken a moment to explore the different options in more detail, to help you make your own mind up.

 - Should you give pocket money for chores?